andreizsoldos/home-utilities/README.md

          e.g. C:\Users\`username`\Desktop\`home-utilities`\

+2. You should run below command to skip steps 3-5:

+        mvn clean install

-2. Clean project:
+3. Clean project:

         mvn clean

-3. If you are looking to package the project, then you should run:

-        mvn package

 4. Compile:

         mvn compile

+5. If you are looking to package the project, then you should run:

+        mvn package

-5. Execute:
+6. Execute:

         mvn exec:java -Dexec.mainClass=com.home.utilities.UtilitiesApplication